Matthew Hoggard: Late career

 In Hoggard's first year as captain, he was involved in a row with Leicestershire chairman, Neil Davidson.
 Davidson had accused Hoggard and coach Tim Boon of setting a 'very poor example', after Hoggard and Boon had accused Davidson of interfering in team affairs after a string of poor results.
 Davidson eventually left the county in October 2010.
 In his first season at Grace Road, Hoggard took an impressive 50 First Class wickets.

 In 2011, Leicestershire finished bottom of the County Championship, but under Hoggard's captaincy, won the Twenty 20 Cup for the third time, making the Foxes the most successful English county side in the shortest form of the game.

 In September 2013, Hoggard announced his retirement from cricket at the end of the season.
 Unfortunately, Hoggard did not pick up any wickets in his last two games making the Worcestershire captain, Daryl Mitchell, his last victim in first-class cricket, this was before he announced his retirement.

 International career

 Debut days

 Hoggard was initially brought into the England side under the wings of Nasser Hussain and Duncan Fletcher in 2000.
-He was brought into the NatWest Series as a replacement for the injured Andrew Caddick.
+He was brought into the NatWest Series as a replacement for the injured Andy Caddick.
 Having only played two tests, Hoggard led the attack during England's 2001–2002 tour of India, and later took 7/63 against New Zealand.
 He then suffered an "horrific" winter tour of Australia at the hands of Matthew Hayden.